Required R Packages

 data(HV_dem)

 Now we have our data.
 Lets first provide an example of what is meant by an interactive map.
-Explaination is to follow.
+Explanation is to follow.

 leaflet() %>%